unraed/unraed.github.io/docs/DialogueTree/Tutorials/Customization.md

 In this tutorial we:

 1. Reviewed the major objects that can be extended to customize dialogue in your project.
 These include the Dialogue Controller, the Display Widget, and the Speaker Components.
-2. Discussed how Display Widgets can be modified or replaced to customize the look of dialogue.
+2. Discussed how Display Widgets can be extended or replaced to customize the look of dialogue.
-3. Discussed how the Dialogue Controller can be modified or replaced to customize the behavior of dialogue on a more fundamental level.
+3. Discussed how the Dialogue Controller can be extended or replaced to customize the behavior of dialogue on a more fundamental level.
 4. Discussed how the Speaker Component can be extended to include additional data and functionality.

 This concludes the series of introductory tutorials I had planned to get people up to speed with Dialogue Tree.
 As a brief review: